Home » Archive by category 'Sales Management' (Page 2)

 1. Train Agents Thoroughly

-Managers can join in on conference calls and train new agents by highlighting appropriate and successful behavior as well as teaching best practices for a call center in 2021.
+Managers can join in on conference calls and train new agents by highlighting appropriate and successful behavior as well as teaching best practices for a call center.
 This way, agents can see firsthand how to handle customers and what moves are more successful than others.

 2. Improve Quality Assurance